ChristianRoa/ClinicSchedulingApp/README.md

-Extends my Terminal based Clinic Scheduling software but with added functionality and a Gui.
+Extends my Terminal based Clinic Scheduling software but with added functionality and GUI.